pytorch/pytorch/docs/source/distributed.tensor.parallel.rst

 .. autofunction::  make_input_replicate_1d
 .. autofunction::  make_input_shard_1d
-.. autofunction::  make_input_shard_1d_dim_last
+.. autofunction::  make_input_shard_1d_last_dim
 .. autofunction::  make_output_replicate_1d
 .. autofunction::  make_output_tensor
 .. autofunction::  make_output_shard_1d

-Currently, there are some constraints which makes it hard for attention module to work out of box for TP, so we built this multihead_attention module for TP:
+Currently, there are some constraints which makes it hard for the `nn.MultiheadAttention` module to work out of box for Tensor Parallelism, so we built this multihead_attention module for Tensor Parallelism users.
+Also, in ``parallelize_module``, we automatically swap ``nn.MultiheadAttention`` to this custom module when specifying ``PairwiseParallel``.

 .. autoclass:: torch.distributed.tensor.parallel.multihead_attention_tp.TensorParallelMultiheadAttention
   :members: